 In 1953 Dents was honoured again, when the company was asked to manufacture the Coronation Glove worn by Her Majesty Queen Elizabeth II at her coronation.

 Dents made the Joker’s gloves worn by Jack Nicholson, playing the role of the Joker in the hit film Batman.
 The company also made the gloves worn by Batman.
+More recently, Dents made the gloves worn by Daniel Craig in the James Bond film "Skyfall".

 Today it still takes Dents craftspeople 32 different operations to make a single pair of leather gloves.